Abdulrahman-Almutlaq/Disaster-messages-app/README.md

 3. The `model` folder, where the best saved model exists in a pickle format, and the script used to train the model, which is based on the `ML Pipeline Preparation.ipynb` notebook.

-- In order to start up the application you need to follow the following steps:

 ### Quickstart:

 1. Clone this repository.